icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [Archives](https://github.com/AdrienTorris/awesome-blazor/tree/master/Archives) - [2020](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2020.md#articles), [2019](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2019.md#articles), [2018](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2018.md#articles), [2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#articles).

 ## Podcasts
+* [Building a TwitchBot in Blazor with Georgia Nelson](https://www.dotnetrocks.com/default.aspx?ShowNum=1717) - December 10, 2020 - What can you use Blazor for?
+Carl and Richard talk to Georgia Nelson about GifBot, a Twitch bot Georgia has built using a variety of tools and languages (including Java) and today is C# and Blazor.
+Georgia talks about evolving the bot from version to version, looking for ways to make it easier for Twitch streamers to use.
+From WinForms to WPF to Blazor, the UI has taken a few turns, but Blazor works great in the role of user interface.
+Duration: 55 minutes.
 * [bUnit: A Blazor Testing Lib](https://6figuredev.com/podcast/episode-173-bunit-a-blazor-testing-library-w-egil-hansen) - December 7, 2020 - bUnit: A Blazor Testing Lib; with Egil Hansen in The 6th Figure Developer podcast, episode 173.
 Duration: 41 minutes.
 * [Blazor in Action with Chris Sainty](https://expect-exception.fail/podcast/3) - November 17, 2020 - In this episode of expect(Exception) we talk with Chris Sainty, author of the book Blazor in Action.
 We talk about what Blazor actually is, why we like it and of course, how to test it.
 [Blazor in Action](https://www.manning.com/books/blazor-in-action)'s book.
 * [Merge Conflict: .NET Conf 2020 & Apple M1 Event Recap](https://www.mergeconflict.fm/228) - November 16, 2020 - Episode 228 of Merge Conflict's podcast: .NET Conf 2020 & Apple M1 Event Recap.
 This last week was crazy! .NET Conf 2020, .NET 5, Visual Studio 16.8, XAML Hot Reload 2.0, Xbox Series S/X launch, Apple M1 Events, and so much more.
 Duration: 62 minutes.